 Don’t forget that your partner might be afraid of sharing their feelings in front of another person, or they might be afraid that they’ll find out they really have nothing to offer.
 In other words, they might be scared that a therapist will reveal that they are truly an emotional fraud with very little to offer.
 So be gentle in how you advocate for couples therapy.

 If your partner is experiencing this fear, a good way of helping them is to create a safe place where they might be comfortable to tell you about their insecurities or their fears of being vulnerable.
 A good way to help them through such a challenging process would be to ask if you can have a phone consultation to help your partner get used to the idea and the process.
-A good therapist will be able to identify your partner’s fear and will create a rapport to help them overcome their hesitations.
+Relationship Counseling will be able to identify your partner’s fear and will create a rapport to help them overcome their hesitations.

 It might take some time to get your partner to sign up for therapy, and you might have to repeat steps 1-4 a couple of times.
 Getting your partner to move into a vulnerable place might not happen overnight, but the journey toward relational health will be worth every ounce of energy.